Joe Biden and Barack Obama troll Donald Trump in new video

-US Presidential candidate Joe Biden has teamed with former President Barack Obama in a video trolling of Donald Trump, mocking the President for his handling of the Covid-19 coronavirus pandemic.
+US presidential candidate Joe Biden has teamed with former President Barack Obama in a video trolling of Donald Trump, mocking the President for his handling of the Covid-19 coronavirus pandemic.

 Biden has released a teaser of the full interview on his Twitter account, signalling Obama will be taking more of an active role in the election campaign for the Democratic candidate.

-The teaser makes a point of Biden and Obama following health guidelines while meeting in person — each is masked at various points — in contract to President Trump, who resisted wearing masks.
+The teaser makes a point of Biden and Obama following health guidelines while meeting in person — each is masked at various points — in contrast to President Trump, who resisted wearing masks.

 Read More